FamilySearch/gedcomx/specifications/date-format-specification.md

 <a name="appendix-a"/>

-# APPENDIX A. Implementation Hints and Observations
+# APPENDIX A: Implementation Hints and Observations

 The following summaries may be beneficial in parsing and composing GEDCOM X Dates using this specification: